 As a leader, it’s much better for you, the business, and the dynamic of the team overall if there is clear and honest communication throughout the organisation on all levels.

 If there are issues that aren’t being addressed through communication, they will be festering until the day they finally surface through frustration or anger – this is never a great situation.

 Some will offer feedback that will be of no particular value at all.
 Recognise that these ideas have been taken into consideration but display how they won’t work within the framework of the current situation.

 As a leader, don’t be afraid to completely drop anything that isn’t working for either yourself or your team.
-It can be exponentially more expensive monetarily and opportunity wise, to run with an idea that isn’t working for pride’s sake than to kick it to touch and re-strategise.
+It can be exponentially more expensive monetarily and opportunity-wise, to run with an idea that isn’t working for pride’s sake than to kick it to touch and re-strategise.

 9. Be Open to Ideas

-Not only do you need to be open to the feedback of others as a leader, you also need to be open to implementing new tactics, strategies, and ideas of your team members if the case for business warrants it.
+Not only do you need to be open to the feedback of others as a leader, but you also need to be open to implementing new tactics, strategies, and ideas of your team members if the case for business warrants it.

-Like a website’s analytics data, there is no point taking feedback from your team or others if you aren’t going to do anything with it.
+Like a website’s analytics data, there is no point in taking feedback from your team or others if you aren’t going to do anything with it.

 There are four main steps in effectively utilising the information in your website’s analytics dashboard to give you better results long term – these four steps are transferable to leaders taking feedback from their teams.